HEAL’s Weronika Michalak recently presented on climate change and health at a hearing in the…

 The webinar will be moderated by Joanna Brzezińska, HEAL.

-WEBINAR 2 – How active mobility and green cities can support tackling lifestyle diseases
+WEBINAR 2 – How active mobility and green cities can support tackling non-communicable diseases and strengthen mental health

 In recent years, a number of cities have taken action to clean up the air from transport pollution and change urban mobility.
 This includes Paris, where a 15-minutes city concept is being developed, the Spanish city of Ponteverda, which became a pedestrian’s paradise, or Vienna, where local transport can be used for 1EUR a day.
 Polish policy-makers can therefore draw from a huge good practice base, and some have already started doing just that.
 Polls show that Polish and European city dwellers support sustainable solutions like more green spaces, active mobility facilities and public transport promotion.